kodebach/lcdproc/USING_ELEKTRA.md

 under the `spec` [namespace](https://www.libelektra.org/tutorials/namespaces).
 Namespaces are used for [cascading lookups](https://www.libelektra.org/tutorials/cascading) so the application knows where to search for configuration settings.
-The `spec` namespace is first looked at since it contains metadata and afterwards the `user` namespace which holds the concrete configuration setting values.
-If
+The `spec` namespace is first looked at since it contains metadata and afterwards the `proc` / `dir` /`user`/ and finally `system` namespace which holds the concrete configuration setting values.
+In case of LCDproc, the `system` namespace is most relevant as it is configured system-wide.

 You can easily store values with
 `kdb set <key> <value>` and fetch them via `kdb get <key>`.